arunoda/node-usage/README.md

 ## Motivation

-* Some NodeJS PAAS providers do not expose us an interface to monitor CPU and Memory usage of our apps.
+* Some of the NodeJS PAAS providers do not expose an interface to monitor CPU and Memory usage.
 * They asks us to go for somewhere else for that which I don't want to go (or simply I cannot go)
 * So `node-usage` was born to tackle on this.